upbound/docs/content/all-spaces/spaces/query-api/_index.md

 <!-- ignore "aggregate" -->

 Upbound's Query API allows users to inspect objects and resources within their control planes.
 The read-only `up alpha query` and `up alpha get` CLI commands allow you to gather information on your control planes in a fast and efficient package.
-These commands follow the [`kubectl` conventions](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_get/) for filtering, sorting, and retreiving information from your Space.
+These commands follow the [`kubectl` conventions](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_get/) for filtering, sorting, and retrieving information from your Space.

 {{< hint "important" >}}